-The Great Recession has altered the very foundations of life and business and set-off changes that are transforming industries and companies.
+The Great Recession has altered the very foundations of life and business and set off changes that are transforming industries and companies.
 Climate changes are inspiring new corporate commitments to sustainability.
 New generations are bringing new values to the forefront.

-The emergence of earth-shattering business trends redefines the way business is conducted and profits are realized.

-The following four business trends are reshaping business.
+The emergence of these tide-shifting business trends redefines the way business is conducted and profits are realized.
+Four trends, in particular, are reshaping the world of business.
 Understanding them will help you to respond and redefine your go-to-market process to capitalize on the new reality.

 Businesses can use data to increase revenue and reduce costs.
 For instance, according to Inc.,

-"Businesses successfully mining Big Data are cross-referencing their internal information—pricing histories, customer traffic patterns—with multiple outside sources to increase revenue by understanding customers' behavior better, reducing costs by eliminating inefficiencies and human bias, strengthening client bonds by anticipating clients' needs, enriching service offerings with new knowledge, and giving employees new tools to perform their jobs better."
+Businesses successfully mining Big Data are cross-referencing their internal information—pricing histories, customer traffic patterns—with multiple outside sources to increase revenue by understanding customers' behavior better, reducing costs by eliminating inefficiencies and human bias, strengthening client bonds by anticipating clients' needs, enriching service offerings with new knowledge, and giving employees new tools to perform their jobs better.

 Information forms the basis of decision making.
-For businesses to compete, they will require skills and technology to find the truly valuable data in a universe of exploding content.
+For businesses to compete, they will require skills and technology to find the truly valuable data in a universe of content.

 The Frugal Consumer

 Dawson isn't alone in his theory; he is backed by market research.
 McKinsey & Company conducts an annual survey of consumer buying behavior.
-Their most recent report noted that "in general, consumers are making cautious financial decisions," which isn't surprising considering that over half of the survey respondents indicated that they are "finding it harder to make ends meet than they did a year ago" or living paycheck to paycheck.
+The management consulting company's most recent report noted that "in general, consumers are making cautious financial decisions," which isn't surprising considering that over half of the survey respondents indicated that they are "finding it harder to make ends meet than they did a year ago" or living paycheck to paycheck.
 The report also noted that approximately one-third of the respondents agreed that their financial situation was "causing them to delay purchases and cut back on spending."

 Clean and Green

-According to the Small Business Administration (SBA):
+According to the Small Business Administration:

-"There’s a new focus on environmental responsibility, and as a small business owner, you can make a difference.
-Help protect our ecosystem and serve your customers who value your environmental efforts."
+There’s a new focus on environmental responsibility, and as a small business owner, you can make a difference.
+Help protect our ecosystem and serve your customers who value your environmental efforts.

 The Bottom Line

 These four business trends will pose a challenge for business and society as a whole.
-What we see now is an entire restructuring of the world as we know it.
+What we see now is a restructuring of the world as we know it.
 Businesses will need agility and adaptability to ride these trends into the future.